 Portuguese pairs well with other Romance languages, including French, Italian and Spanish.
-Because they have some similarities, you might have an easier time learning Portuguese alongside any of them, thereby adding an extra language to the total count of languages you speak.
+Because they have some similarities, you might have an easier time learning Portuguese alongside any of them.
 Being trilingual is cooler than being bilingual, right?

 Like soccer and want to impress your friends?
 Learn Portuguese!
 Soccer is huge in both Brazil and Portugal, so learning the language will open you up to infinitely more soccer viewing options.

-Russian is spoken by over 265 million people, including nearly 154 million native speakers.
+Russian is spoken by around 255 million people, including nearly 147 million native speakers.
 While the largest concentration of speakers is in Russia, Eastern Europe and Central Asia are also home to many speakers.

 What Makes Russian Cool

 The grammar is pretty darn complex, but that also makes it intriguing.
 There are six cases, sometimes seven.
 There are three declensions.
 There are three genders.
-All in all, that’s an awful lot of grammar rules to learn!
+All in all, that’s a lot of grammar rules to learn!

 Sentence structure is flexible, so you can get creative with your word order.
 Because cases and conjugations add to the meaning, you don’t need to follow one standard word order to be understood.